sorin373/Ball-Problem-Backtracking/README.md

 - if it is not possible for the ball to reach the edge of the board, a message will be displayed

 # Solution
-- I created a reccursive backtracking algorithm which explores all possible paths in each of the four directions (up, down, left, right), if the condition is met.
+- Me and my colleague created a reccursive backtracking algorithm which explores all possible paths in each of the four directions (up, down, left, right), if the condition is met.
 ~~~
 {
         if (Board[i + 1][j] < Board[i][j])